 The shelf life of HC-2000 concentrate exceeds 10 years if stored at temperatures above freezing and below 120 oF.
 No nitrates, sulfites, or pathogens are contained in HC-2000.

 4.b HC-2000 Regulatory Approvals

 HC-2000 has been used on over 400 sites since 1998 including petroleum hydrocarbon remediations in: soil and groundwater, pond sediments, jet fuel and gasoline contaminated wetlands, underground storage tank sites, contaminated stormwater, mineral oil releases in soil and gravel (at power plants and electrical substations), and diesel fuel in railroad ballast.
-HC-2000 has been approved by the State of and as an approved site biostimulation agent for soil and groundwater (specific permission required).
+HC-2000 has been approved by the State of Georgia and Florida as an approved site biostimulation agent for soil and groundwater (specific permission required).
 Federal EPA has granted approval on a case-by-case basis.
 Several case histories that were approved by regulatory authorities and received no further action status are presented herein.
+HC-2000 SDS.

 4.c Toxicity Analysis